nanaios-modding/Applied-Ammo-Box/README.txt

 # Lisence

-This project is licensed under the MIT License, see the LICENSE.txt file for details
+This project is licensed under the GNU GENERAL PUBLIC LICENSE, see the LICENSE.txt file for details